BlackBoxQuant/HS2DDS/README.md

 ## Up Next: Establish 'write', 'read', and 'maintain' threads | Create node sectors for HADOOP processing
 ## Why?
 1: educational purposes.
 Presenting data visually has its obvious benefits when it comes to communicating ideas such as sorting or manipulating data. with this program, it could easily be modified to produce a string of images, each representing a step in the data maniputlation process.
-These imagese could then be used to create an animation of what is happening to any data set in real time.
+These imagese could then be used to create an animation of what is happening to any data set in real time using moving pixels rather than log outputs.

 2: As a platform for learning hadoop and machine vision.
 After graduating, I plan to continue my education onward into the fields of big data and machine vision and this, for now, seems like a great platform for both.